 Reading to children and telling them stories are excellent options for encouraging listening at all ages.

-You can teach listening skills throughout the course of the day as you speak with, listen to, and respond to your children.
+You can teach listening skills throughout the day as you speak with, listen to, and respond to your children.
 For them, you are a model of active listening.

 Try to avoid negatives, beginning with “Don’t,” which can cause kids to tune you out.
 Instead, focus on positives, including a “thank you” when they have listened and followed through on your requests or suggestions.